 Please wait while we prepare your content.

 The Rwizi Gateway Safari is a premier example of how conservation and community thrive together.
 Coordinated by the Rwetango Tourism Centre, this experience is entirely managed by the local residents who live on the fringes of Lake Mburo National Park.
 By choosing this journey, you directly support a model where the community acts as the first line of defense for wildlife, ensuring that the prosperity of the park translates into the prosperity of the village.
 Under the Pearl Accord, the revenue from your safari is reinvested into local enterprise and conservation education.
 This creates a powerful incentive for the communities of the Rwizi region to protect the "savannah neighbors" they have lived alongside for generations.
-Your journey begins where the village grazing lands meet the protected acacia woodlands.
-Guided by a local expert who knows these trails by heart, you will enter the park to witness one of Uganda’s most vibrant ecosystems. • The Shared Landscape: Observe the famous Zebra and Eland (Africa’s largest antelope) roaming the rolling hills. • Local Guardianship: As you spot Topi, Waterbuck, and Buffalo, your guide will share how the community monitors these species, turning former conflicts into a shared heritage of protection.
+Your journey begins in Mbarara City to Biharwe on to where the village grazing lands meet the protected acacia woodlands.
+Guided by a local expert who knows these trails by heart, you will enter the Park via Katengyeto Gate to witness one of Uganda’s most vibrant ecosystems. • The Shared Landscape: Observe the famous Zebra and Eland (Africa’s largest antelope) roaming the rolling hills. • Local Guardianship: As you spot Topi, Waterbuck, and Buffalo, your guide will share how the community monitors these species, turning former conflicts into a shared heritage of protection.
 Keep a sharp eye on the thickets for the elusive Leopard, a silent resident of this community-guarded frontier. • The Living Waters: Lake Mburo Boat & Canoe Exploration Transition from the dust of the savannah to the cool, life-giving waters of Lake Mburo.
 This lake is the heart of the Mburo-Nakivale wetland system, a biological haven that the local community helps manage. • Aquatic Neighbors: Drift past pods of Hippos and Nile Crocodiles basking on the banks.
 From the water, the scale of the ecosystem becomes clear, revealing a world where nature remains undisturbed thanks to sustainable community tourism. • The Avian Corridor: This is a sanctuary for the African Fish Eagle, Kingfishers, and Herons.
 Because the community limits its impact on the shoreline, these birds thrive in high concentrations, offering an intimate viewing experience.
-Oral Histories: The Story of Coexistence Throughout the day, your experience is enriched by the "Stories of Isunga and Rwetango."
+Oral Histories: The Story of Coexistence Throughout the day, your experience is enriched by the "Stories of Nshaara."
 Your guides don't just point out animals; they explain the deep-rooted cultural connection between the Ankole people and this land.
 You will learn about the ancient legends of the lakes and the modern success stories of how local families have become the primary stakeholders in the park's survival.
-The Gateway Connection: Support Beyond the Park Your safari ends back at the Rwetango Tourism Centre.
+The Gateway Connection: Support Beyond the Park Your safari ends at the Rwetango Tourism Centre.
 Unlike traditional tours, the "Rwizi Gateway" ensures that your presence supports the local economy—from the guides and boat captains to the farmers who provide the fresh produce for your meals.
 This is a "Gateway" in every sense, connecting the wild heart of the park to the vibrant soul of the community.

 The Community Entry (Village to Park Transition)